labsister22/os-2025-keosskuband/README.md

       ```bash
    make run
    ```
-   Build iso and kernel to bin folder, also running the operating system 2.
+   runs the operating system, will do if the bin file and kernel is initiated

+2.
       ```bash
-   make build
+   make run
    ```
-   Build iso and kernel to bin folder
-3.
+   Building all (new), also runs the operating system 3.
       ```bash
    make all
    ```
-   Build iso and kernel to bin folder
+   Build all (without running the os)
 4.
       ```bash
    make clean